Information Security 101 - back to basics

 Deliver a grounding in the fundamentals of information risk and security through general background and core concepts (e.g. a hyperlinked

-glossary explaining common terms - a simplified 10 page extract from the full 300 page version delivered with other modules);
+glossary explaining common terms - a simplified 10-page extract from our full 300+ page glossary);

-Introduce workers to the security awareness program and the Information Security function (putting faces to names);
+Introduce workers to the security awareness and training program, and the Information Security function (putting faces-to-names);

 What’s actually in the NoticeBored module?

-Information Security 101 is delivered as an 80 Mb .ZIP file containing all the following materials, some 60 files in total:
+Information Security 101 is delivered as a .ZIP file containing all the following materials: